nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 Identifying the type of issue is important because it determines what elements will be needed to describe the ticket (see the [Description section](#field-description)).

-## {{> anchor 'field-description'}}Description
+## {{> anchor 'field-description'}}Ticket Types

-The content of this field depends on the [type of the ticket](#field-issue-type) and is necessary to its process.
-You should then carefully fill this field in.
+The content of the ticket depends on the [type of the ticket](#field-issue-type) and is necessary to its process.
+You should then carefully fill all required fields.

 ### {{> anchor 'ticket-question'}}Question Ticket